Ismaelm42/Ft_printf/README.md

 gcc my_program.c libftprintf.a -o my_program
 ```

-This is a very simple test that you can use and compare with the original printf function if you are starting this project to test the output of your implementation:
+This is a very simple test that you can use and compare with the original printf function if you are starting this project:

 ```c
 #include "ft_printf.h"